Vang Vieng Northern Laos, Laos Travel Guide

 Waste management forms a challenge in Laos.
 Littering is common.
 Recycling infrastructure is minimal or absent in many places.

-Resources of water can be strained, especially during the dry season.
+Resources of water can be strained, especially in the dry period.
 Use water sparingly during your stay, taking shorter showers.

 Your travel choices influence the local environment.
 Engage in thoughtful practices.